rgarner/polit-ads/doc/ad_code_values/trump/17/pers.md

 ---
 value: pers
-name: Persuade
+name: Voter persuasion
 confidence: high
 published: 2020-09-01
 ---

 ## Why do we think that?

-The ads are issue-based, focusing on stated policy achievements and the perceived weaknesses of his opponent.
+The ads promote Trump and attack Biden.